kadena-community/kadena.js/docs/kadena-docs-style-guide.md

 ### Diagrams

-Use the [Kadena chart library]() to create diagrams with a consistent design language.
+Use the [Kadena visual library]() to create diagrams with a consistent design language.

 ### Product names and capitalization

 Full product names are treated as proper nouns and capitalized.
 For example, Chainweaver and Pact are proper nouns.
 Don't capitalize terms that are common words and not proper nouns.
 For example, don't capitalize common terms like server, node, agent, and so on.
 Overuse of capitalization makes text more difficult to read.

 ### Technical concepts and acronyms

-- Avoid using acronyms whenever possible.
+Avoid using acronyms if possible.

-- If you use acronyms, be consistent and use the same acronym for any given concept, protocol, or process throughout the entire page.
+If you use acronyms, be consistent and use the same acronym for any given concept, protocol, or process throughout the entire page.
 For example, don't use a combination of "multifactor", "2-factor," "two-factor", "2fa," or "tfa" within a given page.

-- Always use the full definition followed by the acronym in parentheses before using the acronym thereafter.
+Always use the full definition followed by the acronym in parentheses before using the acronym thereafter.
 For example, use "Network Level Authentication (NLA)", not "NLA (Network Level Authentication)" or "NLA" on its own without its full definition.

-### SEO
+### Search engine optimization (SEO)

-- Every page should have a clearly-worded description in the frontmatter.
-- Descriptions should be full sentences and end with a period.
+Every page should have a clearly-worded description in the frontmatter.
+Descriptions should be full sentences and end with a period.
-- Description should include common keywords related to the subject matter whenever possible.
+Descriptions should include common keywords related to the subject matter if possible.

 ## Terminology and usage conventions